Steelhead During The Heat of Summer

 2. Be stealthy.
 Pretend you are hunting elk with a bow.
 Move slowly.
 Dress to blend in.
 Stay low.
 Wear Earth tones.
 Fish off your knees when necessary.
 Hide behind any cover possible.
 Keep casting strokes to a minimum.
 Waving a rod around can spook fish.
 All fish are more prone to bite if they don't know anyone is around.

 3. Fish small gear.
 Gravel bars will be wide, offering lots of back cast room.
 Single-hand, Switch and short Spey rods offer better accuracy than full size Spey rods.
 They also are stealthier.
 Four, five, and six weight rods can give advantages.
 Smaller fly lines are harder for fish to see and create less disturbance on the water.
 Remember, you are hunting wild animals.
+You can sill use 10-12 pound test tippet.
+If the water is warm, play any fish you hook aggressively.
+Keep you rod handle 45-degrees to the fish. with a shallow angle you will play the fish with the lower, larger diameter part of the rod rather than the skinny tip.
+Using this fighting method you can land a 10-pound steelhead with a 4-weight Spey rod in less than 10-minutes.
+The shorter the fight time the higher the survival rate.

 4. Fish fast water.
 Steelhead are going to be where the highest concentration of oxygen is.
 Head ends of pools and bubble curtains become holding places for steelhead during warm water periods.
 If the fish in your river are particularly spooky fish clear, camo lines or long leaders.
 The bright fly line pictured above may be perfect for some rivers, but not for others.
 Bright lines are more appropriate for darker times of the day, or for larger rivers.